compiler-research/xeus-cpp/README.md

 emmake make install
 ```

-To test the lite build you can execute the following to run the C++ tests built against emscripten in node
+To test the lite build you can execute the following to run the C++ tests built against emscripten in node.
+Prefer using node 22 and above as prior versions lead to flaky test runs.

 ```bash
 cd test